nus-cs2113-AY2021S1/tp/docs/team/gohsonghan98.md

     - Ensured that there is sufficient OOP here to support more diverse implementations and scalability of Fitr.

 - User Experience improvement:
-    - Added tips and error messages (for edit profile and view command) to give users convenience and improve self-sufficiency of the Fitr program.
+    - For edit profile and view command: Added helpful tips and error messages to give users convenience and improve self-sufficiency of the Fitr program.

 - JUnit tests: